 Salary and Career Outlook

-The BLS reports that job growth for financial analysts is likely to occur at a rate of 12% between 2014 and 2024, while opportunities for personal financial advisors are expected to increase by 30%.
-Both figures represent above-average employment growth.
+The BLS reports that job growth for financial analysts is likely to occur at a rate of 6% between 2018 and 2028, while opportunities for personal financial advisors are expected to increase by 7%.
+The figures represent an average and above-average employment growth, respectively.

 Students can pursue their education further by enrolling in a Ph.D. in Finance program.
 Students learn more about research methods while preparing for careers at research institutions or teaching positions at the university-level.

 Individuals interested in certification can look into such credentials as Certified Financial Planner, Chartered Financial Analyst and Chartered Financial Consultant.
 Applicants must pass exams to demonstrate that they meet professional standards.